Coin-Party/Party-Bots/src/pages/index.md

 ## Ready to Join the Party?

 Your download includes full access to Party Bots in Demo Mode, giving you a risk-free way to explore its capabilities.
-In demo mode, you'll
+In demo mode, you'll experience the power of Party Bots against live price data, but fake money.

-## Live Mode

-Live mode is not generally available yet.

 🎉 Party Bots: Because trading should be fun AND profitable!

+## This is currently an MVP product

+Live mode is not generally available yet, but with enough interest, it will be made.